stormpath/stormpath.github.io/source/php/product-guide/index.markdown

 Groups Membership resources support the full suite of CRUD commands and other interactions.
 Please see the [Group Memberships section](#group-memberships) for more information.

+## Custom Data

+{% docs note %}
+Custom Data is not available in the Stormpath PHP SDK and is currently under development.
+For early access, please contact support@stormpath.com.
+{% enddocs %}

 ***

 <a class="anchor" name="administration"></a>